orsonteodoro/oiledmachine-overlay/scripts/README.md

 # "WARN:  You may need to disable ebolt/epgo if the 3 step process is not"
 # "WARN:  complete and want to merge normally."
 #
-# "WARN:  Not doing so may result in sandbox violations."
+# "WARN:  Not doing so may result in emerge sandbox violations."
 #
 # Do the following on the command line:
 OILEDMACHINE_OVERLAY_ROOT=${OILEDMACHINE_OVERLAY_ROOT:-"/var/db/repos/oiledmachine-overlay"}